45 Tips and Tools for Travel Nursing Road Trips

 3) Consider TVFoodMaps.com

-If you love to watch food shows and dream of chowing down at all the amazing restaurants they feature, then you might like TVFoodMaps.com and their App for iPhone and Android.
-The service features over 4,000 restaurants that have been featured on over 30 TV shows including Man vs. Food and Diners, Drive Ins and Dives.
+If you love to watch food shows and dream of chowing down at all the amazing restaurants they feature, then you might like TVFoodMaps.com.
+The service includes over 4,000 restaurants that have been featured on over 30 TV shows including Man vs. Food and Diners, Drive Ins and Dives.
 There are several search options including by show and by state.
 However, you can also enter your starting point and destination to see the options available along your route.

 4) Consider RoadFood.com